Let’s sit down to a farm-to-table breakfast prepared by #MichBnB innkeepers who add culinary magic to fresh and local ingredients.

 But the real reason just might be Innkeeper Marci Palajac’s success in impressing diners with farm-to-table breakfast dishes such as her Herbed Frittata with whipped ricotta and sausage patties from Ebel’s Farm in Falmouth.

 Marci gets asparagus and other seasonal produce from the Charlevoix Farmer’s Market.
 The herbs are right out of her herb garden.

 If you’re visiting during morel mushroom season, it’s entirely possible that the morels were found right on the innkeepers’ 50 acres.
 We can’t confirm or deny that.

 Saravilla B&B, Alma

 Full disclosure: Pineapples don’t grow in Michigan.
 You knew that.

-But we think this fruit course merits inclusion in a piece about farm-to-table breakfast dishes because we’re so impressed with the way that Saravilla B&B innkeeper Rolando Labadan presents it.
+But we think this fruit course merits inclusion in a piece about farm-to-table breakfast dishes because we’re so impressed with the way that Saravilla B&B former innkeeper Rolando Labadan presents it.
 He cuts pineapple using a method he learned in the Philippines, his native country.
 Very inviting.

 And unquestionably those are some very large Michigan strawberries.